Alcohol Use Disorder — Co-Occurring Conditions

 Metabolic Dysfunction (metAUD)

-An emerging and clinically consequential concept is the metAUD phenotype — the convergence of AUD with metabolic dysfunction including obesity, type 2 diabetes, and non-alcoholic (or metabolic-associated) fatty liver disease.
-The expert panel referenced Wagner 2026, which reportedly examined a NIH cohort of 1,220 participants and found that AUD combined with metabolic dysfunction showed worse outcomes across liver enzymes, fibrosis markers, and psychiatric burden (p < 0.001 vs. healthy controls), framing metAUD as a distinct phenotype with compounded burden [9].
+A clinically consequential new framing — the metAUD phenotype — describes patients in whom AUD co-occurs with metabolic dysfunction, specifically obesity, type 2 diabetes, and non-alcoholic (or metabolic-associated) fatty liver disease.
+The Wagner 2026 study in an NIH cohort of 1,220 participants found that AUD combined with metabolic dysfunction showed significantly worse outcomes across liver enzymes, fibrosis markers, and psychiatric burden compared to healthy controls (p < 0.001) [9].
+This phenotype represents a compounded biological burden: alcohol and metabolic disease synergize in their hepatotoxic effects, and the psychiatric burden — depression, anxiety, cognitive impairment — is amplified in this group.

 Cognitive Impairment and Dementia